-- Determine what time of day (morning, noon, evening) you use the most hot water in your home.
+- Determine what time of day (morning, noon, evening) you use the highest amount of hot water in your home.
 Keep in mind the number of people living in your home.

-- Use the worksheet below to estimate your maximum usage of hot water during this one hour of the day—this is your peak hour demand.
+- Use the worksheet below to estimate your maximum usage of hot water during this one-hour period of the day—this is your peak hour demand.
 Note: the worksheet does not estimate total daily hot water usage.

 The worksheet example shows a total peak hour demand of 66 gallons.
 Therefore, this household would need a water heater model with a first hour rating of 66 gallons or more.

 |Gallons used in 1 hour